VT-HPS/ISR18/Senior_Design/Controls/pd_autonomous/README.md

 # Autonomous PD Controller
 An autonomous control system that factors proportional and derivative action.

-IMPORTANT: Read "Establishing Values" section.
+# TODO:
+* Adjust values/transformations to use better physics.
+    * Read "Establishing Values" and "Transformations" for a starting point on inputting some physics knowledge into this soft-hands computer science code.
+* Implement data streams.

 ## Structure: